takuto-san/100-days-of-code/log.md

 **Reflections**
 ・I want to continue studying computer science every day to strengthen my foundational skills, while sharing my progress using #100DaysOfCode.
 ・To start, I plan to work through each task based on how much time I actually have each day.

+### Day 8: 2025年5月4日

+**Today's Progress**
+・Solved two problems from LeetCode's Top Interview 150.
+・Watched the first lecture video of "Create Your Own OS from Scratch".
+・Installed XQuartz → Set up DevContainer(Docer) → Create a FAT image(disk.img) → Saved it as BOOTX64.EFI → Booted EFI using QEMU

+**Reflections**
+・Although I just folloed the commands, using a Docker image made the environment setup smooth and convenient.
+・I tried to reproduce the process of how a computer boots and starts working, but honestly, I didn't really understand what was happning.